Shamcey Supsup-Lee

-Shamcey Gurrea Supsup-Lee ([ˈʃamsi ˈsupsʊp li]; born May 16, 1986) is a Filipino architect, beauty pageant titleholder, and pageant organization director.
+Shamcey Gurrea Supsup-Lee ([ˈʃamsi ˈsupsʊp li]; born May 16, 1986) is a Filipino architect and a beauty pageant titleholder.
 She was crowned as Binibining Pilipinas Universe 2011.
 She represented the Philippines at the Miss Universe 2011 pageant in São Paulo, Brazil where she finished as 3rd Runner-Up.
+From 2020 to 2023, Supsup was the national director for the Miss Universe Philippines Organization.